Restoration Process

-(BEFORE / AFTER REFINISHING GALLERY AT BOTTOM OF PAGE)
+(BEFORE / AFTER RESTORATION GALLERY AT BOTTOM OF PAGE)

-With each shipment we receive from Denmark, we list our entire selection of new inventory, straight out of the shipping container, to the website BEFORE it is refinished.
+With each shipment we receive from Europe, we list our entire selection of new inventory, straight out of the shipping container, to the website BEFORE it is restored.

-Don’t worry if the furniture does not look outstanding in the pre-refinished photos on the website!
+Don’t worry if the furniture does not look great in the pre-restored photos on the website!

-We have dealt with thousands of pieces of Danish Modern furniture since starting the business in 2013, and every single piece has gone through our time-tested refinishing process.
+We have dealt with thousands of pieces of Danish Modern and other Mid Century Modern furniture since starting the business in 2013, and every piece has gone through our restoration process, whether its a simple cleaning and re-oiling or a full sanding and refinish.

-You will be happy with the end product, and we will send you photos of the refinished piece before delivery/shipping so you know exactly what you will be receiving.
+We will send you photos of the restored piece before delivery/shipping so you know exactly what you will be receiving.

 PROCESS DETAILS: